-These settings control the sequence of devices used to startup your computer when it is turned on using the power switch.
-The default or preset settings for the primary startup sequence are:
+These settings are used to select the sequence of devices used to startup your computer when it is turned on using the power switch.
+The default settings for the primary startup sequence are shown here.

 First startup device [Diskette drive]

 Second startup device [Hard disk 0]

 Third startup device [Network]

 Fourth startup device [Disabled]